rgwch/webelexis/server/src/services/schedule/whatisit.md

-This service manages auto-scheduling for patients
+This service manages self-scheduling for patients